Jeimer Candelario Player Props: Nationals vs. Reds

 Jeimer Candelario At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 65th, his on-base percentage ranks 54th, and he is 40th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 70th, his on-base percentage ranks 58th, and he is 40th in the league in slugging.

-- Candelario enters this game on a 10-game hitting streak.
-Over the course of his last games, he's hitting .313 with two homers.

-- In 30.0% of his games this season, Candelario has had at least one RBI.
-He's picked up more than one in 16.3% and driven in three or more of his team's runs in three contests.
+- Candelario has had at least one RBI in 29.6% of his games this season (24 of 81), with more than one RBI 13 times (16.0%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.